jessed/guides/Terraform/example_3.md

 		variable prefix     {}
 		variable location   {}

+The module variables.tf file defines the variables required by the module.
+These variables *must* be provided when the module is called.
+If variables are defined in the module variables.tf file but not provided when the module is called an error will be reported when you run terraform [plan|apply].

 ## ./modules/resource_group/main.tf
     resource "azurerm_resource_group" "rg" {
       name      = var.prefix
       location  = var.location
     }

+The module main.tf file defines the actions that will be taken by the module.
+The syntax is identical to the syntax defined in the primary main.tf; however, the only variables available are those defined in the module variables.tf file.

 ## ./modules/resource_group/outputs.tf
 		output "out" { value = azurerm_resource_group.rg }

+The module outputs.tf file sends the outputs back to the main terraform execution.
+These outputs can then be used as input variables to other configuration blocks, including other modules.
+They can also be used in output blocks defined in the main directory to print the values after the Terraform Run completes.
+One very common example of this is printing the IP addresses of virtual-machines instantiated by the Terraform Run.